JustHarsh/stock_portfolio_tracker/README.md

 - **Description**: Fetch real-time stock data from an API and display the current price of stocks in the portfolio.
 - **Features**:
     - Fetch live stock prices from a free API such as [Alpha Vantage](https://www.alphavantage.co) or [Yahoo Finance API](https://www.yahoofinanceapi.com).
-    - Update portfolio with real-time stock prices and calculate the portfolio’s current value.
+    - Update portfolio with real-time stock prices and calculate the portfolio's current value.
     - Display the change in stock prices (e.g., daily or overall performance).

 #### **4. Portfolio Performance**